hafizizaironi/LLaMa3.1_vs_BERT_vs_FinBERT_vs_VADER/README.md

 Title : Sentiment Analysis on cryptocurrencies news using LLM

-the objectives is the compare the performance between VADER, BERT, FinBERT and LLaMa 3.1
+the objectives is the comparative study of the performance between VADER, BERT, FinBERT and LLaMa 3.1

-the dataset provided by azmina binti zamani  thankfuly, helping my research.
+the dataset provided by azmina binti zamani  thankfuly, helped my research.

 this is not the full finished project, just updating on what is happening, because i think this is one of the important findings i have made.